Movement for Dignity and Citizenship

 The Movement for Dignity and Citizenship (Movimiento por la Dignidad y la Ciudadanía, MDyC) is a left-wing autonomist party in the Spanish autonomous city of Ceuta.

 History

 The party was formed in 2014 as a split of the Caballas Coalition, led by Fatima Hamed, the first Muslim woman to lead a political group in the Assembly of Ceuta.

 Since 2015, it is a parliamentary force in Ceuta, sitting in the opposition to the People's Party local governments.

 In June 2023, MDyC decided not to contest the snap general election celebrated that year.
 Even though they got offers to participate in lists from both Sumar, and PSOE.
-The party chose insted to endorse Sumar.
+The party chose instead to endorse Sumar.